trobbins/dataprotocols/source/data-query-protocol.rst

 Data are usually stored in systems like an RDBMS (relational database management system), a NoSQL-cluster or a triple-store.
 When applications are developed on top of these systems, developers need a tool for retrieving data segments by sending the system relevant questions, called queries.
-Common query languages are SQL, SPARQL or NoSQL hash-maps (?).
+Common query languages are SQL, SPARQL or NoSQL's UnQL.

 Companies and organisations are moving fast towards a (Linked) Open Data policy.
-This new envelopment affects how people use data.
+This new development affects how people use data.
 As the data owners will not push the data to the data consumers' databases, but the data consumers will pull the data from the data owner, the data will have to be accessed over a transfer protocol, most commonly HTTP, as if the data were webpages identified by URIs.